ToscDom/Cross-Selling-Insurance-Prediction/README.md

 📂 Dataset

-The dataset (downloadable here: Insurance Cross-Sell Dataset) contains detailed customer information and their insurance behavior.
+The dataset contains detailed customer information and their insurance behavior.

 Key Features: